p4lang/p4app/README.md

 p4app
 =====

-p4app is a tool that that can build, run, debug, and test P4 programs.
+p4app is a tool that can build, run, debug, and test P4 programs.
 The philosophy behind p4app is "easy things should be easy" - p4app is designed to make small, simple P4 programs easy to write and easy to share with others.